vivekchoksi/taxi-pickups/README.md

 Description
 ==============
-This repository hosts code and data for our final project for CS221 (Stanford class on artificial intelligence) in autumn 2014.
+This repository hosts code and data for our final project for Stanford's CS221 (artificial intelligence) in autumn 2014.

 The ability to predict taxi ridership could present valuable insights to city planners and taxi dispatchers in